jonreid/OCMockito/README.md

 ![mockito](http://docs.mockito.googlecode.com/hg/latest/org/mockito/logo.jpg)

-OCMockito supports creation, verification and stubbing of mock objects.
+OCMockito is an Objective-C implementation of Mockito, supporting creation, verification and stubbing of mock objects.

 Key differences from OCMock:

 * Mock objects are always "nice," recording their calls instead of throwing exceptions about unspecified invocations.
-This makes tests less brittle.
+This makes tests less fragile.

 * No expect-run-verify, making tests more readable.
 Mock objects record their calls, then you verify the methods you want.